gowerc/diffdf/tests/testthat/_snaps/print_output.md

          INTEGER    integer              character
         ------------------------------------------------------

       There are columns in BASE and COMPARE with differing attributes !!
-      All rows are shown in table below

         =============================================================================
           VARIABLE    ATTR_NAME    VALUES.BASE                VALUES.COMP
         -----------------------------------------------------------------------------